bastet27/Tier2-WiCys-CTF-2024/README.md

 d = inverse(e, phi(n))
 where: phi(n) = (p - 1) * (q - 1)

-To proceed, I needed to factorize n to obtain p and q.
+I needed to factorize n to obtain p and q.

 I visited [FactorDB](https://factordb.com/).
 I entered the value of n from the encryption script.